Levine-l/CASA0028/README.md

 At the bottom left, there is a legend for the choropleth map, while at the top right there is one for the tube lines.

 On the map, if click on an MSOA or a tube station, the corresponding information will pop up.
 For example, when click the Euston Square station, it shows "Hammersmith & City", "Circle", "Metropolitan".
-Also click the MSOA where UCL is, shows Camden 026, Ratio that commute distance is 5km+：8.8%, Average commute distance：5.9 km.
+Also click the MSOA where UCL is, shows Camden 026, Ratio that commute distance is 5km+：8.8%, Average commute distance：5.9 km, and a bar chart of the distance to work distribution.

 All data that I used can be founded at the bottom right button "show sources".